 \section{Abstract}

-We study the magnetism in NdFe$_2$Ga$_8$ by the neutron-diffraction and thermal-expansion techniques.
-Thermodynamical measurements have demonstrated that there are two magnetic transitions at 10 and 14.5 K, respectively.
-Neutron-diffraction measurements confirm that the lower one is an antiferromagnetic transition with a commensurate magnetic structure.
-Both the commensurate and incommensurate magnetic peaks are found below the higher transition but their intensities only gradually increases with decreasing temperature.
-Below 10 K, the commensurate peak intensity increases quickly with decreasing temperature, signaling the antiferromagnetic transition, while the incommensurate peak intensity disappears below 5 K. We attribute the high-temperature magnetic transition as a multipolar order, which induces incommensurate magnetic peaks.
-The multipolar ordering is suppressed by field at about 7 T, where the linear {Gr\"uneisen} parameter along $c$-axis diverges with decreasing temperature as $T^{-1}$.
-Our results suggest that NdFe$_2$Ga$_8$ exhibits a multipolar density wave that is analogous to the spin density wave for the dipole moment.
+We study the magnetism in NdFe$_2$Ga$_8$ by the neutron-diffraction and temperature-modulated linear {Gr\"uneisen} parameter measurements.
+Previous thermodynamical measurements have demonstrated that there are two magnetic transitions at 10 and 14.5 K, respectively.
+Neutron-diffraction measurements confirm that the lower one is an antiferromagnetic (AFM) transition with a commensurate magnetic structure.
+Both the commensurate and the incommensurate (IC) magnetic peaks are found below the higher transition but their intensities only gradually increase with decreasing temperature.
+Below 10 K, the commensurate peak intensity increases quickly with decreasing temperature, signaling the AFM transition, while the IC peak intensity disappears below 5 K. The linear {Gr\"uneisen} parameter along the $c$ axis, $\Gamma_c$, shows a hysteresis behavior that is different from the hysteresis behavior for the magnetization $M$.
+We give a discussion of the origin of the magnetism in NdFe$_2$Ga$_8$.